 We own approximately 1.2 million acres in Maine, New Hampshire, Vermont, West Virginia and Wisconsin.
-The climate in this region varies: Summers are generally humid, while the most northern states experience deep winter snows and more pronounced seasons overall.
+The climate in this region varies: Summers are generally humid across our ownership, while the most northern states experience deep winter snows and more pronounced seasons overall.

 Our forests in this region are extremely diverse, supporting temperate broadleaf hardwoods and mixed conifer species, including American beech, balsam fir, birch, cedar, cherry, hemlock, maple, oak, red pine, spruce and white pine.
 Regeneration after harvesting is abundant and predominantly natural, meaning we rely on the native seeds for reforestation, and we supplement with direct planting of seedlings where appropriate.
 We primarily use mechanized harvesting techniques and machinery, such as cut-to-length and feller bunchers, but also rely on hand crews where needed.

 We create a diverse stand structure while conserving special habitat features such as snags (standing dead trees), down wood (dead trees on the ground) and legacy trees (large-diameter live trees).
-Streamside management zones protect water resources and riparian areas and address federal- and state-listed or globally imperiled species and natural plant communities.
+Streamside management zones protect water resources and riparian areas, and address special sites for federal- and state-listed or globally imperiled species and natural plant communities.

 Special management areas, such as more than 360,000 acres protected under conservation easements in Maine and more than 86,000 acres in Vermont, provide additional conservation and public value for biodiversity, recreation and natural aesthetics.
 These areas also provide habitat for important game species such as white-tailed deer, moose, ruffed grouse and American woodcock.
 Other key habitats protected in our forests are vernal pools, which support many species of amphibians, and our young regenerating coniferous forests provide winter habitat for the snowshoe hare, which is prey for the federally threatened Canada lynx.